 Any time of day, though some fish will be more active at Dawn and Dusk.
 Always be careful when the river entrance opens.
 During this time the tidal flow can be very strong and quite dangerous.
 Like all rural areas always take notice of areas that might hold snakes.

+Images of fish supplied VFA and DEPI.
 All images and videos shown on the Hopkins River Fishing Guide are Fishing Mad originals.

 Additions or Corrections for this location

 Thank you for visiting the Hopkins River Fishing Guide.
 If you feel this location guide is missing any key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Thank you